kita-no-kanata/iAI/README.md

 > Understand the economy through an interactive map.

-iAI (Investment AI) is a platform that helps users understand the global economy through an interactive knowledge graph.
+iAI (Investment AI) is an AI-native platform designed to help users understand the global economy through an interactive knowledge map.

-Unlike traditional investment tools, iAI focuses on relationships between industries, technologies, companies, and macroeconomic events.
+Unlike traditional investment platforms that focus on stock prices and charts, iAI visualizes relationships between industries, companies, technologies, and macroeconomic events.

+The goal is not simply to help users invest.

+The goal is to help users understand **how the world works.**

+---

 ## Mission

 Understand the economy through a map.

+---

 ## Vision

-Enable everyone to explore the structure of the global economy rather than simply watching stock prices.
+Provide a new way to explore the global economy.

+Instead of navigating by stock prices, users navigate through industries, technologies, supply chains, companies, and economic events.

+---

 ## Current Status

-🚧 Design Phase (Sprint 0)

-Next milestone:
+Sprint 0 — Product Design

+Current focus

+- Product Principles
-- Product Vision
+- Vision
 - Design Bible
 - Economic Map
 - Figma Prototype

+---

+## Long-term Goal

+Become the Google Maps of the global economy.